 Bert had traveled to Taiwan several years for work before we started this expat life.
 He fell in love with the country and convinced us to move to Taiwan for several years.
 We left everything behind and followed his leads to the other side of the world.

 The differences between The Netherlands and Taiwan couldn’t be more significant.
 It took us a while to get used to this hot and humid weather, but it didn’t stop us from going out and exploring the country.
 We started with our neighborhood, found lovely parks to relax, nice restaurants, and supermarkets for our groceries.
-After a few weeks, we expand this area, and after almost four years, we are still amazed by the diversity that Taiwan has to offer.
+After a few weeks, we expand this area, and after four years, we are still amazed by the diversity that Taiwan has to offer.

 Expat Life is about Traveling